TV-Code/flo-create/README.md

 - Organize your thoughts and notes, and access them easily whenever needed.
 - Maintain a personal journal with the ability to look back on past entries.
 - Categorize tasks, notes, and journal entries with customizable categories.
-- Full-featured user interface with responsive design for all devices.

 ## Tech Stack